kevinb22/caesar-cipher/README.md

 TODOs
 -------------------
 - Hook up the JS code to the app and actually design and implement the app and stuff.
+- Potentially switch this project up by using frameworks like cordova and ionic rather than just XCode, seems easier to use JS and HTML that way.
 - Expand the app to more than just caesar cipher, probably include polyalphabetic cipher, and the one-time pad.
 Maybe RSA encryption as well.